 📖 Swaps and variations

 Swap apple cider vinegar for lemon juice.
-If citrus works for you then use a squeeze in the dressing.
+If citrus works for you then use a squeeze in the dressing (likely not my low histamine readers).

 Swap apple for salad vegetables.
-Prefer a more savoury salad?
+Prefer a more savory salad?
 Add sliced radish, English cucumber or beets instead.

 🔪 Step by step instructions